RajLabMSSM/RajLab_website/README.md

     - In the folder `documents` you will find the following files:
         + `publications_Raj_Lab.csv`: A table of all publications.
         + `Raj_Grants.csv`: A table of all grants awarded.
-    - Open these files in Excel, add new rows, and save the file (without changing the name or extension)
+    - Open these files in Excel, add new rows, and save the file (without changing the name or extension):
         + *Important!*: Aside from entering new rows, you must keep the exact same table structure.
 Do NOT edit the number or names of columns as the javascript code uses these.
 3. **Push Changes to GitHub**
     - Make sure you're within the `RajLab_website` folder: